Skyrmionic Schr\"odinger cat states in monoaxial chiral magnets

-The decrease in fidelity is localized in the regions where the spin projections are highly non-collinear.
-For the symmetric state, this happens to be the perimeter of the skyrmion where the magnetization arrows lie in the $xy$ plane.
-For the monoaxial states, these regions are deformed into two spatially separate domains which accommodate the elliptical shape of the skyrmion texture.
-As can be seen in \cref{fig:fidelities}, the suppressed fidelity regions coincide with regions with an increase in von-Neumann entanglement entropy and regions with a reduced magnetization norm due to quantum fluctuations.
+In addition to the local von Neumann entropy, one may introduce a number of observables to gauge the quantum nature of an MPS.
+To measure how closely a product state resembles an arbitrary MPS, we calculate the local fidelity, effectively quantifying local overlaps between a product state and an MPS.
+In order to do so, we construct the local projector onto the Pauli basis:

-Individual symmetric and monoaxial states show local fidelity at a level of approximately $0.97$ to $0.999$ and beyond.
-Thus, we conclude that the product states with sharp local magnetization are an adequate candidate to approximate the (anti)skyrmion MPS states.
-However, the fidelity decreases steeply at the orthogonality centers of the superposition state, which, points to the inadequacy of the product state description in this case.
+where $\bm m_i = \braket{\psi \vert \hat{\bm S}_i \vert \psi}$, $\ket{\psi}$ is the MPS and $\bm \sigma_i$ is the matrix of Pauli matrices on site $i$.
+We define local fidelity as the expectation value of $\hat P_i$, i.e., $\mathrm{Tr}(\hat\rho_i\hat P_i)$, where $\hat{\rho}_i = {\rm Tr}_{\bar i}\ket{\psi}\bra{\psi}$ is the reduced density matrix.
+We present the local fidelity, the von-Neumann entropy $S_i = -\mathrm{Tr} (\hat{\rho}_i\ln\hat{\rho}_i)$ and the magnetization norm $\vert \bm m_i \vert$ in \cref{fig:fidelities}.
+These local observables are calculated for monoaxial skyrmion and antiskyrmion MPS wave functions, their symmetric superposition, and a skyrmion MPS for a system with isotropic DMI ($\alpha=1$).
+We observe that the entropy is bound to regions of non-collinear spins.
+For the isotropic DMI case in Fig.~\ref{fig:fidelities}(a)$-$(c), this region happens to be located at the perimeter of the axially symmetric skyrmion where the magnetization arrows lie in the $xy$ plane.
+For the monoaxial DMI case, these regions are deformed into two spatially separate domains which accommodate the elliptical shape of the skyrmion texture.
+The suppressed fidelity regions coincide with regions with an increase in von-Neumann entanglement entropy due to quantum fluctuations and regions with a reduced magnetization norm.
+This supports the statement that these observables, though not strictly equivalent, consistently indicate quantum behavior in a similar fashion.